bbatsov/emacsredux/_posts/2023-07-30-emacs-29-1-released.md

 **P.S.** Feel free to share in the comments what are you most excited about.

 [^1]: You can read the official release announcement [here](https://lists.gnu.org/archive/html/emacs-devel/2023-07/msg00879.html).
+[^2]: I wrote more about those benefits in the context of `clojure-mode` [here](https://metaredux.com/posts/2023/03/12/clojure-mode-meets-tree-sitter.html).